 How We Work

-The advisors in Academic Advising are professionals trained to work with students who are new to the college and current students who have questions about the general education requirements and interpretation of the academic procedures and policies of the college.
+The advisors in Academic Advising are professionals trained to work with students who are new to the university and current students who have questions about the general education requirements and interpretation of the academic procedures and policies of the university.
 The advisors do not specialize in advising in any one department, but they can usually answer questions about basic departmental requirements.